hard work keeping up with Dean Pirri's enthusiasms, and sometimes it's easier just

 this day, the temperature was 15°C in Geneva (59°F) - as the English radio

 station WRG-FM pointed out, this day last year it was -10°C (14°F).
 We

 wonder how Mr Bush would explain that!
 A 25°C Global

 Warming leap in just one year!
-Shame on the Republicans.
+Shame on the Republicans and their bosses.